Articles Posted in Traffic

 detroit-police

-The City of Detroit is amid major economic growth.
-Detroit’s growth includes a real estate boom, renovations of historic structures, updated infrastructures and housing developments.
-The downtown area and surrounding neighborhoods are experiencing an influx in population which is likely to continue for several years to come.
+Detroit is a comeback city with growth at every level.
+Detroit’s growth includes a real estate boom, renovations of historic structures, updated infrastructures, and new housing developments.
+The downtown area and surrounding neighborhoods are experiencing an population influx which is likely to continue for several years to come.
 The City of Detroit is also attracting visitors for entertainment and tourism from the suburbs, Canada, other states and countries.
-Places like the Eastern Market, Greektown, Midtown, Little Caesars Arena, Fox Theatre, Belle Isle, the DIA casinos, festivals, concerts and restaurants have become major attractions in the City of Detroit.
+Places like the Eastern Market, Greektown, Midtown, Little Caesars Arena, the Fox Theatre, Belle Isle, the DIA casinos, festivals, concerts, and restaurants have become major attractions in the City of Detroit.
 In addition, all of Detroit’s professional sports teams (Tigers, Lions, Red Wings, Pistons) have returned to downtown Detroit.

 There are many dimensions to the City of Detroit.
 Detroit is known for its hard working and hard partying people.
 It is also a devoted sports town.
 Detroit is uniquely situated geographically with an international border shared with the Country of Canada which is divided by the Detroit River and accessible by crossing the Ambassador Bridge or Detroit/Windsor Tunnel .
 Detroit has 3 major casinos and hosts the International Auto Show each year.
-The Covid-19 pandemic has been a game changer but Detroit has endured the worst pandemic ever is more vibrant than ever.

 36th District Court is the busiest in Michigan

 The 36th District Court is by far the busiest district court in the State of Michigan.
 It has a single location at 421 Madison, Detroit, Michigan 48226.
 There are 30 judges at this location that have demanding criminal, drunk driving and traffic dockets.
+Most misdemeanor and traffic matters are now handled remotely via Zoom.
+Here is a link to join any remote hearing which is scheduled via Zoom at the 36th District Court.

 36-district-image